 - Don’t Drive Drowsy or Under the Influence.
 Driving drowsy or under the influence can affect your ability to drive, don’t get behind the wheel as you’re more at risk to cause a crash.
 Instead, use an option like UBER or Lyft to get you home safely.

-Bad Winter Weather Considerations
+Bad Winter Weather Driving Safety Tips

 - Check the weather forecast before traveling.
 Being caught in a blizzard by surprise or a thunderstorm is no way to spend your holiday.

 - Let someone know where you’re going.
 Make sure to give them addresses to where you plan on staying and information about the other people that you are traveling with.
-Additionally, check-in with your loved ones regularly so they don’t worry.
+Additionally, check in with your loved ones regularly so they don’t worry.

 - Reduce driving speed and increase your following distance.
 When road conditions this will ensure you have enough time to come to a safe stop.